 Playing in the snow and spending time with family during the holidays are always things to look forward to in the colder months, but it’s important to start thinking about preparing your lawn for winter and the frosty weather that comes with it.
 Whether it’s winterizing your irrigation system or starting your lawn mower maintenance routine, make time for these five tips in the midst of your winter schedule.

-Let’s take a look at some of the simple, effective ways to protect your home and lawn this winter and how Ryan Lawn & Tree can help.
+Outside of our local and top-rated lawn care services in Shawnee, KS, Overland Park, and the Kansas City metro area, let’s take a look at some of the simple, effective ways to protect your home and lawn this winter as well as how Ryan Lawn & Tree can help.

 Lawnmower maintenance at any time of year is important but winter is the perfect time to double and triple check all things mower-related.